vishmaycode/local-bin/README.md

 1. flameshot-save - is a screenshot tool flameshot's extension to save the files to ~/Pictures/Screenshots after clicking using Ctrl + PrintScr
 2. ssh-manager - is a ssh manager which saves the endpoints in ~/.config/ssh-manager/config to easy the process of remembering multiple ssh endpoints
 3. tmux-sessionizer - is a fork of tmux sessionizer by The Primeagen [https://github.com/theprimeagen/tmux-sessionizer](https://github.com/theprimeagen/tmux-sessionizer), tailerd for my directory structure
+4. smartmux - is a upgraded version of tmux-sessionizer with the ability to have a tmux layout in each of the folder it will initiate from. just add a .tmux-layout into the folder and the next time you open that folder using smartmux, it will load the layout. (example of the .tmux-layout is included)